szymon-piorun-eng/High-Power-Buck-Converter/docs/01_requirements/SRS.md

 - **Glow Plug Driver** </br>
   User might use this system to drive glow plugs in RC models.
 Those require low voltages with high currents.

+## 2. Input Power Source Profile
+Standalone version of this system will be powerd with two Li-Ion batteries in series.

+# Iput voltage range
+Configuration chosen for this device imposes:
+**input voltage (*V*~in)**